Immigration - SPCS, Law, and MBA Students

-International students who have been accepted to a certificate or degree program in the School of Professional & Continuing Studies, School of Law, or Robins School of Business MBA or mini-MBA, should complete an I-20 authorization form and one of the following as proof of adequate finances:
+Non-U.S. citizens who have been accepted to a full-time course of study in the School of Professional & Continuing Studies, School of Law, or Robins School of Business MBA or mini-MBA, typically apply for an F-1 student visa unless they will have another non-immigrant status that permits study in the U.S. by the start of their program.
+To obtain an I-20 to apply for an F-1 visa, please complete an I-20 authorization form and one of the following as proof of adequate finances:

 - Certification of Finances form (certified with an official bank stamp) for the relevant program